telerik/fiddler-everywhere-docs/compose-api-requests/api-requests-composer.md

 1. (Optional) Enter additional headers, parameters, and body if required.
 For example, common scenarios are to enter an authorization header, a **Content-type** header, or custom body data.
 Note that the request execution includes only checked headers.

-    >important By default, the Fiddler Everywhere client will add a `User-Agent` header with the `Fiddler Everywhere` value.
-This header lets servers and network peers identify the application, the operating system, the vendor, or the version of the requesting user agent.
+    >important By default, the Fiddler's Composer auto-generates the required default headers, including the `Host` header and the `User-Agent` header with the value `Fiddler Everywhere`.
+This `Host` header lets servers and network peers identify the targeted host and port number of the targeted server.
+The `User-Agent` agent is a characteristic string that enables servers and network peers to identify the application or version of the requesting user agent.
+Note that while you can uncheck and execute a request without the default headers, an HTTP request without `Host` header will return a server error as it is considered a malformed request.

 1. Click **Execute** to send the composed API request.